iudexai/iudex-web/README.md

 # Getting Started
-Instrumenting your code with Iudex just takes a few steps.
+Instrumenting your code with IUDEX just takes a few steps.

 1. Install dependencies.
 ```bash